 "Another woman.
-She be back.
+She'll be back.
 She coming back for me.
 My daddy too."
-That was the first time I knew I thought that; wished it.
+That wa the first time I knew I thought that, or wished it.

-Victpory said, "They know where they left yo.
+Victory said, "They know where they left you.
 They come back to our place.
 Williams place is where they know you at."
 He was trying to walk double-jointed like his sister.
 She was good at it and bragged so much Victory practised every chance he got.
-I remember his shadow darting in front of me on the dirt.
-"They know you at William place, William is what you ought to call yourself."
+I remember his shadow darting in the dirt in front of me.
+"They know you at Williams place, Williams is what you ought to call yourself."

-I said, "They got to pick me out.
-From all of you all, they got to pick me.
+I said, "They got to pick me out," said Joe.
+"From all of you all, they got to pick me.
 I'm Trace, what they went off without."

-Victory laughed and wrapped his arm around my neck wrassling me to the ground.
-I don't know what happend to the speck of glass.
+Victory laughed and wrapped his arm around my neck

+wrassling me to the ground.
+I don't know what happened to the speck of glass.
 I never did get it out.
 And nobody came looking for me either.
 I never knew my own daddy.
-And my mother, well, I heard a woman in the hotel restaurant say the confoundest thing.
+And my mother, well, I heard a woman in the hotal restaurant say the counfoundest thing.
 She was talking to two other women while I poured the coffee.
-"I am bad for my children," she said.
-"I don't mean to be, but there is something in me that makes it soo.
-I'm a good mother they they do better away from me. as long as they're by my side nothing good can come to them.
-The ones tha left seemed to flower; the ones that say have such a har d time.You can imagine how bad I feel knowing that, can't you?"
+"I am bad for my children," she adia.
+"I don't mean to be, but there is something in me that makes it so.
+I'm a good mother but they do better away from me; as long as they're by my side nothing good can come to them.
+The ones that left seem to flower; the ones that stay have such a hard time.
+You can imagne how bad I feel knowing tht, can't you?"
 I had to sneak a look at her.
 It took strength to say that.
 Admit that.

 I didn't miss having a daddy because first off there was Mr. Frank.
 Steady as a rock, and showed no difference among any of us children.
-But the big thing was I was picked, Victory too, by the best man in Vesper County to go hunting with.
-Talk about proud making.
-He was the best in the county and he picked me and Victory to teach and hunt with.
-He was so good they say he just carried the rifle for the hell of it because he knew way before what the prey would do, how to fool snakes, bend twigs to catch fowl--tricks you wouldn't believe.
-A hunter's hunter, that what he was.
+But the big thing was I was picked, Victory too, by the best man in Vesper County to go huntng with.
+Talk about proud-making.
+He wa the best in the county and he picked me and Victory to teach and hunt with.
+He was so good they say he just carried the rifle for the hell of it because he knew way before what the prey would do, how to fool snakes, bend twigs to catch birds and waterfowl--tricks you wouldn't believe.
+Whitefolks said he was a witchdoctor, but they said that so they wouldn't have to say he was smart.
+A hunter's hunter, that's what he was.
 Smart as they come.
-Taught me two lessons I lived by all my life.
-ONe was the secret of kindness fromwhitepeople (they had to pity a thing before they could like it.) the other I forgot.
-Mutual Mutual city carriage - 1873
+Taught me lessons I lived by all my life.
+One was the secret of kindness from whitepeople (they had to pity a thing before they could like it).
+The other I forget.

 It was because of him, what I learned from him, made me more comfortable in the woods than in a town.
 I'd get nervous if a fence or a rail was anywhere around.
-Folks thought I was the one to be counted on never to be able to live in acity.
+Folks thought I was the one to be counted on never to be able to live in a city.
 Piled up buildings?
 Cement paths?
 Me?
 Not me.
 Everybody in Vienna was surprised when I left, me and Violet.
-They said the City make you lonely, but since I'd been trained by the best woodsman ever, loneliness was a thing couldn't get near me."
+They said the City makes you lonely, but since I'd been trained by the best woodsman ever, loneliness was a thing couldn't get near me."